yitao-yu/pwc-feeds/README.md

 The original rss feed is not available in my region.
 I simply addapt the code and created a similar service utilizing the github action.

-This adaptation doesn't support the deployment described in the original repo.
+This version doesn't support the deployment described in the original repo.

 This is **NOT** an official rss feed.